mozilla/delivery-console/docs/auth.rst

 Authentication
 ==============

-By defualt, the authentication will be done against the ``minimal-demo-iam.auth0.com`` instance hosted by Auth0.com.
+By default, the authentication will be done against the ``minimal-demo-iam.auth0.com`` instance hosted by Auth0.com.

-To override how the OpenID Connection authentication should be done set ``REACT_APP_OIDC_CLIENT_ID`` and ``REACT_APP_OIDC_DOMAIN`` either by typing it into a file called ``.env`` or you can do it on the command line when starting the developmet server.
+To override how the OpenID Connection authentication should be done set ``REACT_APP_OIDC_CLIENT_ID`` and ``REACT_APP_OIDC_DOMAIN`` either by typing it into a file called ``.env`` or you can do it on the command line when starting the development server.
 E.g.

 .. code-block:: shell